Recursive spectral relations and the charge vs neutral gap in fractional quantum Hall systems

 B. Nachtergaele, S. Warzel, A. Young

-Journal of Physics A: Mathematical and Theoretical 54, 1 (2020).
+Journal of Physics a-Mathematical and Theoretical 54 (1), 01lt01 (2021).

 We identify the ground-state of a truncated version of Haldane's pseudo-potential Hamiltonian in the thin cylinder geometry as being composed of exponentially many fragmented matrix product states.
 These states are constructed by lattice tilings and their properties are discussed.
-We also report on a proof of a spectral gap, which implies the incompressibility of the underlying fractional quantum Hall liquid at maximal filling ν = 1/3.
+We also report on a proof of a spectral gap, which implies the incompressibility of the underlying fractional quantum Hall liquid at maximal filling nu = 1/3.
 Low-energy excitations and an extensive number of many-body scars at positive energy density, but nevertheless low complexity, are also identified using the concept of tilings.

 Phase Diagram of the Quantum Random Energy Model